AI4SCR/graph-concept-learner/workflows/README.md

                     ├── base_configs
                     │   ├── pretrain_models_base_config.yaml
                     │   └── train_models_base_config.yaml
-                    └── dataset_configs
+                    └── concept_configs
                         ├── concept_1_radius.yaml
                         ├── concept_2_knn.yaml
                         └── concept_3_contact.yaml
 ```

-The default config files provide the user with an easy way to get started, however depending on the dataset that will be used the `dataset_configs` might not be compatible.
+The default config files provide the user with an easy way to get started, however depending on the dataset that will be used the `concept_configs` might not be compatible.
 Therefore they do not provide a fail safe minimal working example.
 For the Jackson dataset they are in deed a minimal working example.

 ### Input 1: The Dataset.